omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Create page interface showing save page dropdown](../modules/modulesfiles/FacetedBrowse-AddPage.png)

-The **title** functions the same as the title of a regular page: it will show up in navigation and display when the page is active.
+The **page title** is required and will display on browser tabs and be sent in the page metadata.
+You can set a separate label in the site navigation, and most themes will not display this title visibly on the page.
+When one category is in use, its title will show on the page; when two or more categories are set, the word "Browse" will appear above the category links in the sidebar.

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
 This cannot be edited after page creation.